Michal-Szczepaniak/sddm-theme-amadeus/README.md

 The theme folder contains a `theme.conf` file with the following options

-- `MirrorScreens` (Default: false) If true, this will display the login dialogue on all monitors.
+- `MirrorScreens` (Default: true) If true, this will display the login dialogue on all monitors.
 If false, it will only display on the primary monitor.